net00-1/SW-DLT/Docs.md

 - If you attempted to download video X but interrupted the download, **but then you attempt to download video Y**, the files for video X will be cleaned (at this point video Y will take the place as the video that can be resumed if it's interrupted).

+## Using Native FFmpeg
+Native FFmpeg will be automatically used if you have the latest version of the a-Shell/a-Shell Mini app that ships with it included.
+In this case any WebAssembly version of FFmpeg present will be deleted to avoid using it (when both versions are installed the WebAssembly version takes precedence).
+For older versions of a-Shell, the WebAssembly version will be automatically installed and used.
+From the user side, this will be completely automatic.

 ## Choosing a-Shell App Version

 SW-DLT supports both the a-Shell and a-Shell Mini apps.
 The `isMini` toggle inside the shortcut editor screen allows you to choose which app to use depending on which app